citizenweb3/staking/Cosmos.md

 ## A step-by-step staking guide
 Staking ATOM is easy as 1,2,3.
 It really is.
 Let's go thorough 2 options:

 1) You know what you're doing and how to delegate.
-Simply use [the Citizen Cosmos validator address: cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u](https://www.mintscan.io/cosmos/validators/cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u) and delegate!
+Simply use [the Citizen Web3 validator address: cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u](https://www.mintscan.io/cosmos/validators/cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u) and delegate!

 2) You're using [Keplr](https://github.com/citizen-cosmos/Staking/blob/main/Cosmos.md#keplr) or [Cosmostation](https://github.com/citizen-cosmos/Staking/blob/main/Cosmos.md#cosmostation).
 You might be using any other wallet.
 It doesn't really matter.
 The staking option works more or less the same.
 The idea is that you need to find the 'reward' or the 'validator' tab and then delegate the desired amount to a desired validator.